Orthogonal Fold & Cut: 1D Fold Cut Problems

-\begin{proof} Suppose there are two consecutive cut points at positions $a<b$ with the same sign, which without loss of generality is positive.
-Let $f(x)$ be the location of point $x$ in the folded state.
-Lining of the cut points requires $f(a)=f(b)$, and that both cut points have positive sign requires that $f$ is increasing at both $a$ and $b$.
+\begin{proof} Suppose there are two consecutive cut points with the same sign, which without loss of generality is positive.
+Let $a < b$ be the two positions of these cut points, viewing the segment of paper as a subset of the real line~$\mathbb R$, with the positive orientation being in the positive direction.
+Let $f(x)$ be the location of point $x$ in the folded state, which we also view as lying on the real line $\mathbb R$.
+Aligning the cut points requires $f(a)=f(b)$.
+That both cut points have positive sign requires that $f$ is increasing at both $a$ and~$b$.
 In particular, for some $\varepsilon>0$, we have $f(b-\varepsilon)<f(b)=f(a)<f(a+\varepsilon)$ and $a+\varepsilon < b-\varepsilon$.
-Then the intermediate value theorem implies there is a point $c$ between $a$ and $b$ with $f(c)=f(a)$, so aligning exactly the cut points is impossible if $a$ and $b$ are consecutive.
-Thus signs alternating is necessary.
+The Intermediate Value Theorem implies that there is a point $c$ with $a < c < b$ and $f(c)=f(a)$.
+Thus this folding aligns a third point $c$ with $a$ and~$b$, which cannot be a crease point because $a$ and $b$ were assumed to be consecutive, and thus the folding is not a valid solution for aligning exactly the cut points.
+Therefore cut points having alternating signs is necessary for signed 1D fold \& cut to be solvable.